qcappart/hybrid-cp-rl-solver/README.md

 * The code, at the exception of the CP model, is implemented in Python 3.7.
 * The CP model is implemented in C++ and is solved using [Gecode](https://www.gecode.org/).
 The reason of this design choice is that there is no CP solver in Python with the requirements we needed.
-* The neural network architecture as been implemented in Pytorch together with DGL.
+* The graph neural network architecture has been implemented in Pytorch together with DGL.
+* The set embedding is based on [SetTransformer](https://github.com/juho-lee/set_transformer).
 * The interface between the C++ and Python code is done with [Pybind11](https://github.com/pybind).

 ## Current implemented problems